|

 How can it be, that we who are dedicated to the healing of trauma, can participate in torture?
 The American Psychiatric Association and the American Medical Association have declared that participation in interrogations violates basic international human rights and the ethical imperative to do no harm.
 The American Anthropological Association condemns the use of anthropological knowledge as an element of physical or psychological torture.

-Psychologists are allowed to participate in military interrogations.
+Psychologists were allowed to participate in military interrogations.
 Quoting from the American Psychological Association website:

 Based on years of careful and thorough analysis, APA has affirmed that psychology has a vital role to play in promoting the use of ethical interrogations to safeguard the welfare of detainees and facilitate communications with them.
 By staying engaged, APA is able to work with the many parties, both within and outside of the military, who are dedicated to preventing torture and other forms of cruel, inhumane and degrading treatment.
 (Source: “Frequently asked questions regarding APA’s policies and positions on the use of torture or cruel, inhuman or degrading treatment during interrogations” (2007, November 15).
 In APA online Retrieved 21:02, November 15, 2007, from http://www.apa.org/releases/faqinterrogation.html)